joeybernard/ACENET_Summer_School_General/_episodes/04-machine-learning.md

 ~~~
 {: .output}

 we are now in the python spark shell.
-The `>>>` is the prompt for us to enter python code lines in the python spark shell.
-We will use the `>>>` to denote commands run in this shell.
+The `>>>` is a prompt for us to enter python code lines in the python spark shell.
+We will use a `>>>` to denote commands run in the pyspark shell.

 > ## Running a script
 > We are working in the pyspark shell for this episode as it works well for quickly trying things out.
 However it is often nicer to work with python scripts to avoid re-type many lines when mistakes are made and as a way to save the work you have done for reuse and future reference.
 You can run python scripts you write with spark using the `spark-submit` command passing it the path and name of your python script.
 {: .callout}

 ## Visualizing the data
 One of the first steps to exploring data is visualizing it to get an overall impression of the data.
 Start by loading the data into a **DataFrame**.
 Two of the leading languages for data analysis Python (using the [Pandas](http://pandas.pydata.org/) library) and R have similar data frame constructs and were likely part of the inspiration for Spark to adopt a similar construct.
 A **DataFrame** organizes data into named columns and as such is a natural fit to load our CSV file into.
-The data within a Spark dataframe is divided across the memory of multiple nodes, tasks performed on the dataframes are done in a parallel by the processors on the various nodes.
+The data within a Spark dataframe is divided across the memory of multiple nodes, tasks performed on the dataframes are done in parallel by the processors on the various nodes.
 In this way Spark can scale to larger datasets by running on more compute nodes.

 The entry point for working with Spark's dataframes is the **SparkSession**.
 A SparkSession is used to set and get configuration options in your spark environment and is used to create dataframes in a variety of ways, such as reading from a file.